coatfulman/HKU_COMP2396_Spring16/README.md

 # HKU_COMP2396_Spring16

+Critical: Sorry for the typo, should be Spring17!

 Two fun course projects that I think worth uploading.

 For the Animal Fight, assignment design needs students to design complicated OOP program, which leaves me good skills about OOP.